 The main goal of the ALICE collaboration is to characterize the physical properties of the Quark-Gluon Plasma (QGP), a state of matter created under the extreme conditions of temperature and energy density created in nuclear collisions, at the Large Hadron Collider (LHC), the world's largest accelerator.

 ALICE is optimized to study collisions of nuclei at the ultra-relativistic energies provided by the LHC.
 These collisions offer the best experimental conditions to produce the quark–gluon plasma.
-Such conditions are believed to have existed up to a few millionths of a second after the Big Bang before quarks and gluons bonded together to form protons and neutrons.
-Recreating in the laboratory this primordial state of matter and understanding how it evolves will allow us to shed light on questions about how matter is organized and the mechanisms that confine quarks and gluons.
+Such conditions are believed to have existed up to a few millionths of a second after the Big Bang before quarks and gluons were bound together to form protons and neutrons.
+Recreating this primordial state of matter in the laboratory and understanding how it evolves will allow us to shed light on questions about how matter is organized and the mechanisms that confine quarks and gluons.

-No isolated quark has ever been observed: quarks, as well as gluons, seem to be bonded permanently together and confined inside hadrons.
+No isolated quark has ever been observed: quarks, as well as gluons, seem to be bound permanently together and confined inside hadrons.
 This phenomenon is known as confinement.
 It relates to the fact that, in addition to an electric charge (which is a fraction of the electron's one), each quark has a colour charge, which can only take 3 values (red, blue or green).
-For normal conditions of temperature and density, only hadrons can exist free as aggregates of two or three quarks so the ensemble is colour neutral (i.e. white).
-Confinement is also the fundamental property that gives to each hadron a mass much larger than the sum of the masses of its constituents: in fact, confinement generates about 99% of the nuclear mass.
+For normal conditions of temperature and density, quarks only exist within hadrons - aggregates of two or three quarks that are colour neutral (i.e. white).
+Confinement is also the fundamental property that gives each hadron a mass much larger than the sum of the masses of its constituents: in fact, confinement generates about 99% of the nuclear mass.

 To recreate conditions similar to those of the early universe, powerful accelerators deliver head-on collisions between massive ions, such as gold or lead nuclei.
-In these heavy-ion collisions the hundreds of protons and neutrons from such nuclei smash into one another at energies of upwards of a few trillion electronvolts each.
-The extreme energy density, which is then reached, preludes to the quark-gluon plasma formation.
+In these heavy-ion collisions the hundreds of protons and neutrons from these nuclei smash into one another at energies of upwards of a few trillion electronvolts each.
+The extreme energy density that is then reached causes the formation of the quark-gluon plasma.
 The QGP quickly cools until the individual quarks and gluons recombine into a blizzard of ordinary matter that speeds away in all directions.
-The ALICE detectors are designed to detect efficiently the particles produced in such lead-lead collisions at the LHC.
+The ALICE detectors are designed to efficiently detect the particles produced in such lead-lead collisions at the LHC.